st93642/VDownloader/ARCHITECTURE.md

 **Location**: `src/ui/`

 The UI layer handles all user interaction and display logic using GTK4.
-It is platform-independent in terms of video downloading logic but GTK4-specific for presentation.
+It is platform-independent for video downloading logic but GTK4-specific for presentation.

 **Components**: